 From Kelimutu, drive downward to Moni passing beautiful rice fields and jungle forest.
 Make some stops for take picture or if you like walk some kilometers downward while you car is waiting.
 From the parking area at Kelimutu to the main street in Moni are 14km.
 Arriving in Moni you can decide to have late breakfast or early lunch at local restaurant.

 In Moni you can have a late breakfast or early lunch in a local restaurant.

 Afternoon we drive to Maumere passing Sikka village on the south coast of Flores Island.
 This village is famous for the traditional ikat-weaving and the old church, dating from the end of 19 century.

 You will stop at lovely Paga Beach for short relax and Wolowaru traditional village.
 It is also posible to have lunch on Paga Beach or in local restaurant in Wolowaru than we continue our journey to Maumere.
 Enjoy the breathtaking views of this spectacular volcanic terrain, with plantations and villages clinging to mountain sides.
 We can stop along the way to make short walks at points of interest.

 Accommodation in Villa Impian on Waiara Beach or in 4 Star Capa Maumere Resort.

 Day 6 : Travel back from Flores to Bali or make a Beach Holiday in Maumere Bay

-The tour end with transfer to airport in Maumere for you flight back to Bali or you can prolong your stay on Flores Island in the luxury and charming Beachfront propery Villa Impian on Waiara Beach with the possibilities for Diving, Snorkeling or Hiking or discover the Maumere area and East of Flores on day excursions.
+The tour end with transfer to airport in Maumere for you flight back to Bali or you can prolong your stay on Flores Island in the luxury and charming Beachfront propery Villa Impian on Waiara Beach or in 4 Star Capa Maumere Resort with the possibilities for Diving, Snorkeling or Hiking or discover the Maumere area and East of Flores on day excursions.